ZeinyLing/Selected-Topics-in-Visual-Recognition-using-Deep-Learning/HW1/README.md

 1. **SE Block**: Squeeze-and-Excitation (SE) blocks are integrated into ResNet50 to enhance the model’s ability to focus on important channel features.
 2. **Dropout**: A dropout layer (0.4) is added before the classification layer to reduce the risk of overfitting.
-3. **Channel Attention**: A Squeeze-and-Excitation module with reduction ratio 16 recalibrates feature importance
-4. **Classification Head**: A classifier with optional dropout (p=0.5) produces the final prediction across 100 classes
+3. **Label Smoothing**: Label smoothing is applied in the loss function to improve decision boundary learning and reduce overconfidence.
+4. **Learning Rate Scheduler**: A cosine learning rate scheduler is used to gradually decrease the learning rate, leading to more stable convergence.
+5. **Test-Time Augmentation (TTA)**: During inference, horizontal flipping is applied and predictions are averaged to improve stability and accuracy.
+6. **Model Ensemble**: Three models with the same architecture but different random seeds are trained and ensembled.
+Both hard voting and soft voting methods are explored to further improve overall classification performance.
 The implementation uses mixed precision training for efficiency and includes early stopping to prevent overfitting.

 ## Performance

+- Parameters: 24.4M (within competition constraint of 100M)
+- Parameters: 73.2M (within competition constraint of 100M)
 - Validation accuracy: 0.9133
 - Public test data accuracy: 0.96
-- Parameters: 89.1M (within competition constraint of 100M)

 ## Performance snapshot